Implementing EPA’s Workplan to Protect Endangered and Threatened Species from Pesticides: Pilot Projects

 EPA had planned to begin public outreach on identified mitigations with states, pesticide users, pesticide registrants, conservation organizations, and other stakeholders in fall 2022.
 However, there are several opportunities for public comment related to how EPA is implementing the workplan planned through calendar year 2022, including registration review pilots on methomyl, carbaryl, and rodenticides.
 These pilots are described in EPA’s ESA Workplan and are intended to help stakeholders better understand EPA’s ESA analyses and see how EPA identifies and proposes mitigations for a small number of species.
 EPA’s ESA Workplan Update also describes several opportunities for public comment.
 After EPA receives comments on these various actions, the agencies will determine the next steps for the federal pilot.

-Through EPA’s Vulnerable Species Pilot, the Agency will identify certain vulnerable listed species, identify mitigations to protect them from pesticide exposure, and then implement these mitigations across different types of pesticides (e.g., herbicides, insecticides).
+Through EPA’s Vulnerable Species Pilot (VSP), the Agency will identify certain vulnerable listed species, identify mitigations to protect them from pesticide exposure, and then implement these mitigations across different types of pesticides (e.g., herbicides, insecticides).
 This project will focus on implementing protections for multiple pesticides within a group to protect a particular species.
-For example, EPA may implement specific restrictions to protect the Taylor’s checkerspot butterfly from all insecticides used within or near the species range.
 This effort is intended to ensure that EPA begins to adopt meaningful protections for species likely to be affected by pesticide use by incorporating mitigations into applicable registration and registration review decisions, even if consultation with the FWS and NMFS has not been completed or even begun.

 EPA identified the pilot species listed below using documentation from the Services (e.g., 5-year reviews, biological opinions) and spatial data for ranges.
 These data are on the FWS webpages accessible by clicking the species links.
 For the species that EPA identified for this pilot, FWS concluded that they have high or medium vulnerability to all relevant stressors and indicated that pesticides may be a potential stressor for the species.
-FWS also indicated that these pilot species have smaller ranges relative to other listed species, and many of their ranges or critical habitats overlap with those of other listed species.
+These pilot species also generally have smaller ranges relative to other listed species, and many of their ranges or critical habitats overlap with those of other listed species.
 Therefore, protections for these species would benefit other listed species.
+As described in the updates section below, EPA expects to revisit the list of species included in the pilot in light of public comments and EPA’s other ongoing endangered species strategy work.

 The initial set of priority species includes: